 SafeSport Training

 WGI Sport of the Arts is committed to building a community where participants can learn together in an atmosphere free of emotional, physical, and sexual misconduct.
-It is WGI policy that all adult instructional and administrative staff having regular contact with or authority over participants of any group participating in any WGI event must complete the “SafeSport™ Trained” Abuse Prevention courses.
+It is WGI policy that all adult supervisors must complete the “SafeSport™ Trained” Abuse Prevention courses before working with participants.

 SafeSport